Skip to main contentSkip to page footer

 • Szilard Varga (PhD student)

-Our group in Erlangen is currently under development.
-We always welcome applications from skilled and motivated people for PhD and PostDoc positions in the area of Computational Immunology.
-In addition, we are always looking for BSc, MSc and MD students of different disciplines interested in doing a project or thesis in the field of theoretical and computational immunology with applications in infectious diseases dynamics, fundamental questions concerning immune processes within cancer, and immunotherapy and vaccine design.
+We always welcome applications from skilled and motivated BSc, MSc and MD students of different disciplines interested in doing a project or thesis in the field of Theoretical and Computational Immunology.
+Applications and topics address immune and infectious disease dynamics, fundamental questions concerning immune processes within cancer, immunotherapy and vaccine design.

 Collaborations – intern

-• PD Dr. Kilian Schober, Institute for Microbiology, Erlangen
+• Prof. Dr. Kilian Schober (Institute for Microbiology, Erlangen)

 Collaborations – extern

-• Prof. Dr. Christoph Scheiermann (University of Geneva)
+• Prof. Dr. Christoph Scheiermann (Dept. of Pathology & Immunology, Univ.
+Geneva)

-• Prof. Dr. Jan Hasenauer (University of Bonn)
+• Prof. Dr. Jan Hasenauer (Computational Life Sciences, Univ.
+Bonn)

-• Dr. Jeremie Guedj (INSERM, University Paris Diderot)
+• Dr. Jeremie Guedj (Infection Antimicrobials Modeling Evolution, INSERM, Univ.
+Paris Diderot)

 Current research support